- Department Overview

 - News and Events

 CRITICAL INFRASTRUCTURE PROTECTION LABORATORY

-Is an organization dedicated to research in advanced methods of security applied within the realm of critical cyber and cyber-physical infrastructures.
+The mission of the Critical Infrastructure Protection Laboratory is to research in advanced methods of security applied within the realm of critical cyber and cyber-physical infrastructures.
 The focus is on the use of rigorous mathematics through formal methods to create and analyzer fault-tolerant and secure real-time distributed computing systems applied to critical infrastructure protection.
 The laboratory supports undergraduate, graduate, and faculty researchers.
-Students in the laboratory participate in the campus Center for Academic Excellence in Information Assurance and Research, the Intelligent Systems Center, and the Energy Research and Development Center.
+Students in the laboratory participate in the campus Center for Academic Excellence in Information Assurance and Research, the Intelligent Systems Center, and the Center for Research in Energy and Environment.

 Current Lab Faculty Researchers